CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 ### An internal CorrelAid project

-Madrid offers a large and detailed mobility data set from 2018.
-Unlike other cities and countries, Madrid published the data as open data allowing us to investigate gender biases in mobility.
-About 85.000 people each reported their trips over the course of one day, including mode, motive, origin and destination combined with demographic data.
-Find the [documentation (Spanish) here](https://www.crtm.es/media/712934/edm18_sintesis.pdf) and the [data set here](https://crtm.maps.arcgis.com/apps/MinimalGallery/index.html?appid=a60bb2f0142b440eadee1a69a11693fc).
+The city of Madrid offers a large and detailed mobility data set from 2018.
+Unlike other cities and countries, Madrid has published the data as open data allowing us to investigate gender biases in mobility.
+About 85.000 people each reported their trips over the course of a day, including mode, motive, origin and destination, combined with demographic data.
+Find the documentation (Spanish) [here](https://www.crtm.es/media/712934/edm18_sintesis.pdf) and the data set [here](https://crtm.maps.arcgis.com/apps/MinimalGallery/index.html?appid=a60bb2f0142b440eadee1a69a11693fc).
-Within our team, we wanted to use this as an opportunity to analyze the data to answer the following questions:
+Within our team, we wanted to use this as an opportunity to analyze the data and answer the following questions:
 1. Can we reproduce the results on gender differences from other studies?
 2. Do we find additional differences with an exploratory analysis?
 3. Can we find evidence that the existing public transport network is more efficient for one gender group?